KonstantinRam/JobMatchAgent/README.md

 Comprehensive test suit => test coverage exists on proto level.

 ## How separation is to be implemented:
 For dependencies => interfaces, for example LLM provider with standard interface, so we can swap models and API in dev or use mock LLM for tests.
+LLM provider is a simple interface instead of big 3rd party lib intentionally.
 (No DI container for this prototype, but not a bad idea for prod.).
 For interaction with the outside world (“PNG, TEXT, PDF”) => Anti-Corruption Layer.
 Incoming data transformed into unified form (both from standpoint of form and semantic corruption.).
 Simplified in prototype.
 For module interaction => blackboard pattern.
 Both user and job profiles are blackboards.